Vincent-Chan/Chatbot-using-tgpt2/README.md

 This is a simple project that demonstrates how to build a command line interface chatbot using tgpt2.

+Check the is website to know more about tgpt2: (https://pypi.org/project/tgpt2/)

 ---

 ## How to run?